Alvin Bragg sworn in as Manhattan District Attorney, taking over Trump case - ExBulletin

 Alvin Bragg sworn in as Manhattan District Attorney, taking over Trump case

-NEW YORK (AP) Alvin Bragg has already landed a historic first, assuming office on Saturday as Manhattan’s first black district attorney.
+NEW YORK Alvin Bragg has already landed a historic first, taking office on Saturday as Manhattan’s first black district attorney.
 Now he weighs another: whether to make Donald Trump the first former president ever accused of a crime.

 As a district attorney, Bragg inherited an investigation into Trump and his business practices from his predecessor, Cyrus Vance Jr., who refused to be re-elected last year after 12 years in this prominent position.